RealFormer: Transformer Likes Residual Attention: Abstract

 \section{Abstract}

 Transformer is the backbone of modern NLP models.
-In this paper, we propose \textbf{RealFormer}, a simple \textbf{Re}sidual \textbf{A}ttention \textbf{L}ayer Trans\textbf{former} architecture that significantly outperforms canonical Transformers on a spectrum of tasks including Masked Language Modeling, GLUE, and SQuAD.
-Qualitatively, RealFormer is easy to implement and requires minimal hyper-parameter tuning.
-It also stabilizes training and leads to models with \emph{sparser} attentions.
-Code will be open-sourced upon paper acceptance.
+In this paper, we propose \textbf{RealFormer}, a simple and generic technique to create \textbf{Re}sidual \textbf{A}ttention \textbf{L}ayer Trans\textbf{former} networks that significantly outperform the canonical Transformer and its variants (BERT, ETC, etc.) on a wide spectrum of tasks including Masked Language Modeling, GLUE, SQuAD, Neural Machine Translation, WikiHop, HotpotQA, Natural Questions, and OpenKP.
+We also observe empirically that RealFormer stabilizes training and leads to models with \emph{sparser} attention.
+Source code and pre-trained checkpoints for RealFormer can be found at \url{https://github.com/google-research/google-research/tree/master/realformer}.